What you need to know

 The quiet camping area is between the stage and gate house (Sleepy Hollow).
 Here we request no noise and/or boisterous singing – quiet conversation and soft music are welcome.
 The communal fire pit nearest the stage will accommodate late night revellers.
 But quiet area or not, remember – your neighbour will be a happier camper after some sleep.
 In case of dispute, we reserve the right to determine what constitutes noise at any site.

 - closing the lid once you are done.
-It helps the loo vent properly and makes tomorrow’s visit so much more pleasant.
+It helps the loo vent properly and makes tomorrow’s visit so much more pleasant-ish

-- be kind to your neighbours and quietly close the loo door behind you
+- being kind to your neighbours and quietly closing the loo door behind you

 We all know there are many people on site.
 Tents are packed tightly together, people sprawled on the hill listening to music, individuals standing and chatting.
 Everyone having a great time… but… we do have to think of safety.